Birth Control Breastfeeding

 • Birth control vaginal ring

-According to ACOG, you’ll need to wait about six weeks after birth before starting any of these or until breastfeeding is established.
-Estrogen-containing medicines may increase your risk of venous thromboembolism (VTE), which is the medical term for blood clots, in the weeks after birth.
+According to ACOG4, you’ll need to wait about six weeks after birth before starting any of these or until breastfeeding is established.
+Estrogen-containing medicines may increase your risk of venous thromboembolism5 (VTE), which is the medical term for blood clots, in the weeks after birth.

 Anything containing estrogen is not recommended for breastfeeding moms in early postpartum.
-There is a small risk estrogen may inhibit prolactin, a hormone that is vital for breast milk production.
+There is a small risk estrogen may inhibit prolactin6, a hormone that is vital for breast milk production.

-The WHO recommends delayed introduction of the combined estrogen and progestin pill until 6 months postpartum.
+The WHO7 recommends delayed introduction of the combined estrogen and progestin pill until 6 months postpartum.

 Progestin Only Contraceptives